Best Universities offering graduate programs in Health and Physical Education

 How much does it cost to get a Master's in Health and Physical Education and how to find the most affordable Masters program?

-Master's degree in Health and Physical Education is offered by 406 US universities.
-The tuition for the Master's degree can range from $9,300 per year at Southern Illinois University-Edwardsville to $55,011 at Stanford University.
+Master's degree in Health and Physical Education is offered by 407 US universities.
+The tuition for the Master's degree can range from $11,086 per year at Northern Illinois University to $55,011 at Stanford University.

 The tuition at public universities will be lower for in-state students when compared to private universities but you get more financial aid at private universities.